-Trump’s alleged, suggestive letter to Epstein released by Democrats
+Trump’s alleged, suggestive birthday note to Epstein released by Democrats

 After the letter was first reported by the Wall Street Journal, Trump denied he had written such a note and later sued for $10bn.